AndreasHeine/checkmk-opcua/README.md

 ## Projectstatus

 :heavy_check_mark: Writing technical requirments, checking documentations and gather information!
-:last_quarter_moon: Working on a Proof of Concept!
+:full_moon: Working on a Proof of Concept (Testing)!

 feel free to use the discussions feature for asking questions or contact me directly